 According to the new guidelines, an infant at high risk of developing peanut allergy is one with severe eczema and/or egg allergy.
 The guidelines recommend introduction of peanut-containing foods as early as 4-6 months for high-risk infants who have already started solid foods, after determining that it is safe to do so.

-If a child is determined to be high risk, the new guidelines recommend evaluation by an allergy specialist, which may involve peanut allergy testing, followed by trying peanut for the first time in the specialist’s office.
-If a child is tested and found to have peanut sensitization, meaning they have a positive allergy test to peanut, from that positive test alone, the specialist still won’t know if they’re truly allergic.
-Peanut allergy is only diagnosed if there is both a positive test and a history of developing symptoms after eating peanut-containing foods.
+For a child determined to be at high risk, the new guidelines recommend evaluation by an allergy specialist, which may involve peanut allergy testing, followed by trying peanut-containing food for the first time in the specialist’s office.
+Even if the results of allergy testing are positive, the specialist won’t know for certain if the child is truly allergic.
+Peanut allergy is diagnosed only if there is both a positive test and a history of developing symptoms after eating peanut-containing foods.

 A positive test alone is a poor indicator of allergy, and studies have shown infants who have a peanut sensitivity aren’t necessarily allergic.
 The updated guidelines recommend that infants with a positive peanut skin test have peanut fed to them the first time in the specialist’s office.
 Some infants may have a large reaction to the skin test (8 mm or larger) which could indicate they are already peanut allergic.
 An allergist may decide not to have the child try peanut at all if they have a very large reaction to the skin test.
 Instead, they might advise that the child avoid peanuts completely due to the strong chance of a pre-existing peanut allergy.
 Other allergists may still proceed with a peanut challenge after explaining the risks and benefits to the parents.